Skip to Content

 Meningiomas are classified into three grades based on their cellular characteristics and growth patterns:

 1. Grade I (benign): These are the most common type of meningiomas.
-They are slow-growing and have a low risk of recurrence after surgical removal.
+Their growth progresses slowly and have a low risk of recurrence after surgical removal.

 2. Grade II (atypical): They grow more quickly than Grade I tumors and have a higher likelihood of recurrence after treatment.